AND WE ALL FALL DOWN - TRUE STORIES OF A TRUE GHOST TOWN

 If we can put aside the value judgments we make about these atrocities it is possible to dredge up tidbits of something noteworthy, something more than humans acting like humans.
 Such are the cases of Nana and Sergeant Brent Woods.

-A leader of the Chihenne, Victorio (photo here taken from the National Archives), was a strongly religious man who believed that Ussen, the supreme diety of the Apache religion had created the Chihenne at Warm Springs and had directed them to take care of the springs.
+A leader of the Chihenne, Victorio (photo below left from the National Archives is possibly Victorio from about 1880), was a strongly religious man who believed that Ussen, the supreme diety of the Apache religion had created the Chihenne at Warm Springs and had directed them to take care of the springs.
 The people of the United States believed otherwise, their religious vision of manifest destiny was the basis for their land claims in western America, including Warm Springs.
 In 1871 the US Government decided to move the Chihenne from Warm Springs to Tularosa about fifty miles to the west and during the summer of 1872 they did so.

 Instead of relocating to the Tularosa reservation, Victorio and a number of his band sought refuge in the Black Range.
 After a series of negotiations, misunderstandings (or misrepresentations), a resolution was finally reached in 1874 when a reservations was established at Warm Springs.